BadDNA/seqcap/phylo/README.markdown

         >>> python bootstrap_locus_alignments.py --input-dir /some/dir/ --output-dir /some/out/dir --input-file-format nexus --output-file-format phylip --bootstrap-reps 500 --multi_out

-    Detailed information about the command line arguements may be obtained by typing `>>> python bootstrap_locus_alignments.py --help`
+    Detailed information about the command line arguments may be obtained by typing `>>> python bootstrap_locus_alignments.py --help`

 * **`bootstrap_concat_alignments.py`**

-    *Description:* This script takes a single alignment and generates alignments bootstraped and aligned postion.
-It can handle large alignments.
+    *Description:* This script takes a single alignment and generates alignments bootstrapped and aligned position.
+It can handle large alignments, but is a bit slow.

     *Requirements:* Python version 2.6 with modules pylab and biopython installed.